ruanchaves/old_website/_posts/2020-12-25-wake-calendar.md

 ## The word 'had' and the calendar in Finnegans Wake

 The [Finnegans Wake](https://en.wikipedia.org/wiki/Finnegans_Wake) (FW, or *the Wake*) can be seen as an attempt to understand the history of humanity through the lens of Viconian philosophy.
-There are some clear cyclic patterns in the book: it is widely known that the book has "[Doublends Jined](http://www.finnegansweb.com/wiki/index.php/Doublends_Jined)".
+There are some clear cyclic patterns in the book: it is widely known that it has "[Doublends Jined](http://www.finnegansweb.com/wiki/index.php/Doublends_Jined)".
 However, Finnegans Wake wouldn't be a book "[that people should spend a lifetime figuring out](https://theamericanscholar.org/a-slow-devouring/)" if it were not for some patterns that are not so trivial to notice.

 <!--more-->